← Back to gallery

 Split Character Stagger

-Grapheme-aware spans stagger into place when segmentation is available, while the final readable phrase remains the source of truth.
+Grapheme-aware spans stagger into place when Intl.Segmenter is available, while the final readable phrase stays the source of truth.
+Three variants demonstrate Latin headline, emoji-safe segmentation, and a Hangul phrase whose visual split follows user-perceived characters.

 Letter rise · short cascade